Meet the Bar Show Cast

 Jay SchleppenbachJay Schleppenbach

 Jay Schleppenbach joined the Bar Show in 2012 and has been honored to receive both the Quilici Cup and the Horse’s Ass awards for his efforts.
 He is a graduate of the Second City Conservatory and has appeared in a variety of Chicago-area sketch comedy shows, in addition to an annual cabaret show he writes and performs.
 Jay is also the author of two books, one of comic personal essays and one of sketch comedy.
 While at the University of Illinois College of Law, Jay was co-director and co-writer of the annual Law Revue production.
 He graduated with degrees in music and English from Millikin University, where he was a member of the University Choir, the Vocal Jazz Ensemble, and the Millikin-Decatur Symphony Orchestra.
-Jay is currently Counsel in the Enforcement & Investigations Group at Dechert LLP, representing corporations and individuals in responding to a wide variety of government inquiries.
+Jay is currently a partner in the White Collar group at Shook, Hardy & Bacon LLP, representing corporations and individuals in responding to a wide variety of government inquiries.

 Stan SlovinStan Slovin